lbacaj/freewrite-llm/README.md

 A minimalist macOS freewriting app enhanced with local AI capabilities.
 Built with SwiftUI and powered by MLX for on-device language models.

+> This is a fork of the original [Freewrite](https://github.com/BUILD-UNKOWN/freewrite) by Farza Majeed, enhanced with local LLM processing capabilities while maintaining the core philosophy of distraction-free writing.

 ## Features

 ### Core Freewriting Features